 LORI E. ANDRUS specializes in representing individuals who have been harmed by dangerous pharmaceuticals or medical devices, defrauded or discriminated against by large corporations, or sold defective products.
-Ms. Andrus also has considerable experience in individual personal injury cases and employment discrimination cases.
+Ms. Andrus also has considerable experience in individual personal injury cases, wage and hour and employment discrimination cases.
 Ms. Andrus has received Martindale-Hubbell’s highest rating (AV) for legal ability and ethical standards, and has been recognized as a Northern California Super Lawyer for attaining the highest peer recognition and professional achievement.

 Ms. Andrus prosecutes class actions in state and federal courts across the country.
 In one of her most memorable litigation experiences, Ms. Andrus and a team of plaintiffs’ lawyers represented a class of crawfish farmers whose crops were killed by pesticides.
 The case, West v.
 G&H Seeds, et al., Case No.99-C-4984-A, State of Louisiana, 27th Judicial District Court, Parish of St. Landry, settled during trial for $45 million.

 Ms. Andrus is a recognized leader in mass torts.
 She is currently an appointed member of the Plaintiffs’ Steering Committee in the Yaz/Yasmin J.C.C.P. litigation in California State Court.
 Previously, she was a member of the Plaintiffs’ Steering Committee in the Ortho Evra Multidistrict Litigation, in federal court in Ohio, and served as the Co-Chair of the Science/Experts Committee in the Guidant Heart Device Multidistrict Litigation in federal court in Minnesota.